 I also have a couple of chapters on this subject in my book, The Artful Parent.

-Q :: I get overwhelmed at the thought of kids making art because of all the preparations beforehand and the mess to clean up afterward.
+Q :: I get overwhelmed at the thought of kids making art because of all the preparation beforehand and the mess to clean up afterward.
 Do you have any thoughts or tips?

 Yes!
 Providing or organizing a special space for art is a big help and what I usually recommend first.
-Check out my post, How I Plan Our Art Activities.
+How I Plan Our Art Activities is a great place to start.
+I also have a weekly planning calendar that you can download for free to help with making space for art; I truly believe that it is worth planning for!
 Also helpful might be my posts on children’s art spaces such as 6 Simple Ways to Making a Creativity-Inspiring Space and How to Create a Kids’ Art Space that will Get Used, and my book, The Artful Parent.

 Once you incorporate art activities into your life a few times, it gets easier!
 And I would also add that it helps when I lower my expectations of a clean and put-together house.